 Diversity and inclusion coaching may consist of providing training sessions during your virtual town hall.
 Or it can involve distributing diversity and inclusion policy resources in your employee newsletters.

-With ContactMonkey’s email tracking software, you can even check how many employees clicked and opened your training resources.
+With ContactMonkey’s Gmail and Outlook email analytics tool, you can even check how many employees clicked and opened your training resources.

 Easily create employee coaching email templates.

 Try ContactMonkey for 14 days.
 No credit card necessary.

 Think about a challenge or goal your business has faced.
 Whether it was increasing sales or improving user experience, you probably created some sort of roadmap towards achieving the objective.